 - Know how to refer customers to the appropriate documentation or learning modules.

 Upsells, Cross-Sells and LTV

-Upselling and cross-selling are important business drivers that increase the customer lifetime value (LTV).
-A solid elearning program should teach your channel partners how they can get those upsells and cross-sells.
+Upselling and cross-selling are important business drivers that increase customer lifetime value (LTV).
+A solid training program should teach your partners how to get those upsells and cross-sells.